UMCU-Digital-Health/SleepWellBaby/README.md

 This repository contains code to run the sleep-well baby model that can classify sleep stages in preterm infants based on vital signs.
 It only contains code for model inference, not for training.

+**Important**: *this software is for research use only and not intended for clinical or diagnostic purposes.
+Use at your own risk.*

 ## Getting started

 ### Installation

+> **⚠️ Warning:**
+> This software only runs on `Python 3.8` because the model file was produced using that version.

 The easiest way to install the `sleepwellbaby` package is to to use the package manager [uv](https://docs.astral.sh/uv/), a modern Python package manager that simplifies dependency management and ensures reproducibility: